Englewood

 Gangs headquartered Black Disciples, Gangster Disciples, Black P Stones,

-In the year 1840 this swampy and oak forest lined land and was officially discovered and documented by the Land Office of the City of Chicago.
+In the year 1840 this swampy and oak forest lined land was officially discovered and documented by the Land Office of the City of Chicago.
 A settler named “Wilcox” charted the area over by where Vincennes Avenue presently is situated.
 After the charting of the area settlement by Irish and German canal workers happened but they did not stay in the area.

 In 1850 this area became a part of Lake Township and by 1852 railroad tracks were laid in the area to form a junction of tracks that gave the area the name “Junction Grove.”
 Up until 1865 this area was the sight of scattered truck farms where Irish and German laborers worked on them, it remained a rural area.
 In 1865 the area was annexed into the town of “Lake” as German and Irish immigrant settlers began employment at the Union Stock Yards in the town of Lake which is presently known as the Back of The Yards community.

-In the year 1868 Henry B. Lewis came to the area and wanted it to have a name of its own apart from Lake, that is when he came up with the name “Englewood” that he got from Englewood New Jersey, also in 1868 L. W. Beck donated a tract of 10 acres to make way for Cook County Normal School which opened in 1869 as a college mainly for teachers.
+In the year 1868 Henry B. Lewis came to the area and wanted it to have a name of its own apart from Lake, that is when he came up with the name “Englewood” that he got from Englewood New Jersey.
+In 1868 L. W. Beck donated a tract of 10 acres to make way for Cook County Normal School which opened in 1869 as a college mainly for teachers.
 This college prompted a middle-class subdivision to be platted near the school.
 Scottish immigrants then arrived in the neighborhood after the college opened and after the Great Chicago Fire of 1871 several more Chicagoans came to this neighborhood after their homes were destroyed.

-In the 1880s the population of Englewood grew, and this brought about more public transportation and also annexation in the year 1889.
+In the 1880s the population of Englewood grew, and this brought about more public transportation and annexation in the year 1889.

 The darker history of Englewood would start in 1886 when Henry W. Howard moved to this neighborhood in August of 1886.
 H.H.
-Holmes as he was more referred to in history took up employment at “Elizabeth S. Holton’s Drugstore” at the intersection of 63rd Street and Wallace, shortly after Elizabeth’s husband died and H.H.
+Holmes as he was more referred to in history took up employment at “Elizabeth S. Holton’s Drugstore” at the intersection of 63rd Street and Wallace, shortly after Elizabeth’s husband died H.H.
 Holmes bought the store from her and she disappeared after that.
 From there Holmes purchased a large three-story hotel across the street that locals nicknamed “The Castle” because it was so big.
 He then moved the drug store into the first floor of the building and then hired workers to redo the upper two floors to make it into a confusing labyrinth of rooms and hallways that would often lead nowhere or connected in unconventional ways.

 Holmes had a sinister grand vision for something evil in the near future and he needed to create a maze of confusion that he would be the only one to understand.
 If workers complained or tried to construct it to make sense he fired them instantly as he took no objection or curbing of his plan, finally he discovered a carpenter Benjamin Pitezel who was a carpenter many did not want to hire because of his criminal record; however, a skilled carpenter with a past was perfect for Holmes as he could lay out why he needed this hotel designed in such a devious way.
 He created soundproof rooms and torture chambers for his would-be victims.